Updated: Feb 5

-How is it done and why is it important?
+How is it done, and why is it important?

 Like anything in life, first you need to want it!
 If there’s a will, there’s a way.
-As business-IT leaders, CIO’s who are not adopting the “Fast IT” mentality may soon find themselves unable to cope-up and drown with the business challenges, and like everything else in the world of IT -- they will soon be defunct.
+As business-IT leaders, CIO’s who are not adopting the “Fast IT” mentality may soon find themselves unable to cope-up and drown with the business challenges, then like everything else in the world of IT -- they will soon be defunct.

 The 3 Pillars of “Fast IT”

-In summary, you need to start with a “Fast IT” mindset, employ the right technological tool sets, and reform your cumbersome demand management-to-change management processes to cope-up with the dynamic business demands in this novel economy.
+In summary, you need to start with a “Fast IT” mindset, employ the right technological toolsets, and reform your cumbersome demand management-to-change management processes to cope-up with the dynamic business demands in this novel economy.
 Only companies who are quick to react, adjust their processes, and take advantage of the available technologies will thrive and not let this global pandemic tragedy go to waste.